Molly Malone

-"Molly Malone" (also known as "Cockles and Mussels" or "In Dublin's Fair City") is a song set in Dublin, Ireland, which has become its unofficial anthem.
+"Molly Malone" (Roud 16932; also known as "Cockles and Mussels" or "In Dublin's Fair City") is a song set in Dublin, Ireland, which has become the city's unofficial anthem.

-A statue representing Molly Malone was unveiled on Grafton Street by then Lord Mayor of Dublin, Ben Briscoe, during the 1988 Dublin Millennium celebrations, when 13 June was declared to be Molly Malone Day.
+A statue representing Molly Malone, designed by Dublin artist Jeanne Rynhart, was unveiled on Grafton Street during the 1988 Dublin Millennium celebrations by then Lord Mayor of Dublin, Ben Briscoe.
 In July 2014, the statue was relocated to Suffolk Street, in front of the Tourist Information Office, to make way for Luas track-laying work at the old location.

 History

 The song tells the fictional tale of a fishwife who plied her trade on the streets of Dublin and died young, of a fever.
-In the late 20th century, a legend grew up that there was a historical Molly, who lived in the 17th century.
+In the late 20th century, a legend grew up that a historical Molly lived in the 17th century.
 She is typically represented as a hawker by day and a part-time prostitute by night.
 In contrast, she has also been portrayed as one of the few chaste female street hawkers of her day.

 There is no evidence that the song is based on a real woman in the 17th century or any other time.
 The name "Molly" originated as a familiar version of the names Mary and Margaret.
 Many such "Molly" Malones were born in Dublin over the centuries, but no evidence connects any of them to the events in the song.
 Nevertheless, the Dublin Millennium Commission in 1988 endorsed claims made for a Mary Malone who died on 13 June 1699, and proclaimed 13 June to be "Molly Malone Day".

 The song is not recorded earlier than 1876, when it was published in Boston, Massachusetts.
 Its placement in the section of the book titled "Songs from English and German Universities" suggests an Irish origin.
 It was also published by Francis Brothers and Day in London in 1884 as a work written and composed by James Yorkston, of Edinburgh, with music arranged by Edmund Forman.
-The London edition states that it was reprinted by permission of Kohler and Son of Edinburgh, implying that the first edition was in Scotland, but no copies of it have been found.
+The London edition states that it was reprinted with permission from Kohler and Son of Edinburgh, implying that the first edition was in Scotland, but no copies of it have been found.